-I got diagnosed with PCOS pretty quickly, which is actually very uncommon.
-It was right after I had a ruptured ovarian cysts, which was so painful that I went to the hospital.
+I got diagnosed with Polycystic Ovary Syndrome pretty quickly, which is actually very uncommon among people with PCOS.
+It was right after I had a ruptured ovarian cyst, which was so painful that I ended up in the hospital!
 After my hospital visit, I went to the gynecologist who formally diagnosed me.
-Women are often diagnosed based on whether they have ovarian cysts, however this isn’t the only diagnostic criteria.
+Women with PCOS are often diagnosed based on whether they have ovarian cysts, however, this isn’t the only diagnostic criterion.

-You need 2 out of the 3 symptoms to be diagnosed: 1.
+You need 2 out of the 3 symptoms of PCOS to be diagnosed: 1.
 Ovarian cysts, 2.
 Irregular periods, 3.
 Hyperandrogenism.

-I did have all these symptoms, although I don’t even remember being asked during my appointment.
+I had all these symptoms, although I don’t remember being asked during my appointment.
 The next thing my doctor did was offer me birth control, and when I went home, I felt I had no choice but to take it.
-I didn’t know what it was, what was happening or that there might be any other option.
+I didn’t know what it was, what was happening, or that there might be any other option.
 She never explained any details.

-I only went home, hopped on google and found some pretty scary information!
+I went home, hopped on google, and found some pretty overwhelming information!
 So with that, I figured I should probably take that birth control she gave me.
 In hindsight, I feel that I should have been monitored more closely.
-I didn’t even know the side effects of birth control, potential mood swings and weight gain etc. Everyone else was on it, so I thought it would be fine.
+I didn’t even know the side effects of birth control like the potential mood swings, weight gain, etc. Everyone else was on it, so I thought it would be fine.
 Luckily nothing serious happened, but I still had questions…what was actually going on?

 By the time I went to college, I knew I wanted to study health…but how could I do that if I didn’t understand my own health?
 Am I healthy?
 Why am I on birth control?
-That’s when I decided to get off of it, and soon enough, all my PCOS symptoms started to spiral out of control: mood swings, weight gain, cravings, irregular periods, cystic acne, facial hair…
+That’s when I decided to get off of it and soon enough, all of my PCOS symptoms started to spiral out of control: mood swings, weight gain, cravings, an irregular menstrual cycle, cystic acne, excess hair growth…

-So at this point I’m doing yoga, eating proper portions of gluten and dairy free foods…when suddenly I swiped right on Tinder and met Sirak, my husband and personal trainer.
-Fast forward to one of our dates when we went to the gym and he taught me how to do slow workouts with weights while taking 60 second rests between each set.
+So at this point, I’m doing yoga, eating proper portions of gluten and dairy-free foods…when suddenly I swiped right on Tinder and met Sirak, my husband, and personal trainer.
+Fast forward to one of our dates when we went to the gym and he taught me how to do slow workouts with weights while taking 60-second rests between each set.
 I was like…What?!
-But I felt that burn and I was seeing definition in my body for the first time without feeling fatigued afterwards and getting beat up by intense workouts.
+I felt that burn and I saw definition in my body for the first time without feeling fatigued afterward and getting beat up by intense workouts.

 It took me so much trial and error and so many years to really narrow down what’s working for me and what’s not working for me.
 It also took time to adapt to these lifestyle changes.
 I encourage you to keep an open mind as you try new lifestyle changes and investigate your health.
-Listen to your body, what’s working for you?
+Listen to your body and ask yourself, “what’s working for you?”

-This is my story, and I’m happy to share it with you because these suggestions can be life changing.
+This is my story, and I’m happy to share it with you because these suggestions can be life-changing.
 The method that we share is based on years of my experience while studying to become a Registered Dietitian.
-I have taken my knowledge of metabolism and the naturopathic approach to reversing my PCOS and applied our method to my patients and suggested it to my followers.
+We have taken my knowledge of metabolism and the naturopathic approach to reversing my PCOS and created The Cysterhood where everyone can access it.
 We’ve seen some incredible transformations.
 Don’t give up on reversing your PCOS!